jeanflower/CountryGame/README.md

 React is a javascript front-end library created by Facebook.
 React apps are built out of react components, and use JSX syntax, a kind of hybrid between HTML and js.
 They are designed to be .. reactive.
 Have a look at ```npm test``` as well.

-This image shows the react app in action, with a React development browser add-in showing details about components and props.
+This image shows the react app in action.
+A React development browser add-in showing details about components and props.

 <img src="https://github.com/jeanflower/full-stack-demos/blob/main/reactappScreenshot.png" width=80% height=80%>